 - Is this really a long-term problem or simply part of the eco-system?

-Never take action without understanding both the issue and the overall effects of any possible remedies. - What will happen if I leave it be?
+Never take action without understanding both the issue and the overall effects of any possible remedies.
+For starters, know what you’re dealing with and why it’s there. - What will happen if I leave it be?

-It’s rare that a product or solution does not cause residual harm either through manufacturing, use, or disposal.
+Itโs rare that a product or solution does not cause residual harm either through the manufacturing & distribution processes, use, or disposal.
 Hand-picking a multitude of snails may be fine.
 Poisoning insects that support wildlife and the ecosystem?
 Not so much. - Are there better uses for my time or money?

 - Are my garden choices contributing to a healthy ecosystem?